 I made it to mile 93 where Franklin and Jenny had just met their runner at the last crew spot.
 I wanted another break to sit down.
 Jenny started rubbing my leg and Beth delivered me a plate of potatoes and salt.
 Only in ultrarunning do you get two good looking ladies to provide such service at 3 AM in the backwoods of Alabama.

 The slog continued and we finally hit the last two miles of pavement.
-Barking dogs cheered us along as we neared the stadium, and Marcelle emerged from the shadows to walk the last few minutes with us.
+Barking dogs cheered, or possibly jeered, us along as we neared the stadium.
+Marcelle, somewhat scarily, emerged from the shadows to walk the last few minutes with us.

 I hobbled across the finish line in 21:39.
 Good for 19th place.
 I was grateful to be done, and even more grateful to Marcelle, Beth, and Kyle for all their help.